November 8, 2017

-Drew Bechtold – The Penn State University – Main Campus
+Drew Bechtold – The Pennsylvania State University – Main Campus

-Mary Taylor – The Penn State University – Main Campus
+Mary Taylor – The Pennsylvania State University – Main Campus

-Sarah Folk – The Penn State University – Harrisburg Campus
+Sarah Folk – The Pennsylvania State University – Harrisburg Campus

-Erin Schwab – Bucknell University - was the fourth recipient but was not able to attend.
+Erin Schwab who is attending Bucknell University was the fourth recipient but was not able to attend.

 February 25, 2016